 Why it served everything

 serve is a dev tool.
 Its defaults are tuned for “share a folder with the person next to me on the same WiFi.”
-That’s the wrong setting for a process that runs forever in the background:
+That is the wrong setting for a process that runs forever in the background:

---corsonce and never removed it.
+• Someone had once relaxed browser access for a review and never restored the safer default.
 Any webpage could fetch the whole thing from a browser.

 None of those defaults are wrong for a dev tool.
-For an always-on service nobody killed, they’re catastrophic.
+For an always-on service nobody killed, they are catastrophic.

 The detour that opened the gap

-What I forgot: Access policies are scoped to hostnames, not tunnels.
-Change the hostname and the gate stays behind on the old one.
-The new subdomains went live resolvable, TLS-serving, and completely ungated.
+What I forgot: Access policies are scoped to the public name, not the tunnel itself.
+Change the public name and the gate can stay behind on the old one.
+The new endpoint went live, resolved cleanly, and was completely ungated.
 That was the ninety seconds.

 The real lesson

-The SSL thing is trivia.
-The hostname-scoping is worth knowing.
+The certificate detail is trivia.
+The public-name scoping is worth knowing.
 But the actual mistake is one line: I tunneled a dev server.

-If a thing’s whole job is to be reachable from outside localhost, it should be a purpose-built server with an explicit allowlist.
+If a thing has one job, and that job is to be reachable from outside the machine, it should be a purpose-built server with an explicit allowlist.
 Not a terminal command somebody forgot to close.

 Pick tools by their worst case:

-- Tailscale’s worst case: “can’t reach the dashboard.”
+• Tailscale worst case: “cannot reach the dashboard.”

 One of those is survivable.